opensource-table/reservations/README.md

   `id=[interger]`

 ### Data Parameters:
-  PUT will have an id on its body payload
-    and a JSON.stringified object
+  PUT will have an id on its body payload and a JSON.stringified object of the info which needs to be updated which could include any of: the restaurant id, the reservation date, the time  slot, and the party size

 ### Success Response:
   Code: 202 ACCEPTED